 Other regulated childcare options

-Halte-garderie is basically part-time crèche, often used for a few hours or a few half-days per week by parents who are not working full-time.
+Halte-garderie is basically a part-time crèche.
+Parents who are not working full-time can use it for a few hours or a few half-days per week.

 Kindergarten (Jardin d’enfants)